InhiblabCore/vue-hooks-plus/packages/hooks/src/useRequest/docs/pluginDoc/index.en-US.md

   title=""
   desc="Field filter plug-in to modify the original data when the data request is successful"> </demo>

-Return the results after the request data has processed the data, call `setData` to reset the value.
+Return the results after the request data has processed the data, call `setFetchState` to reset the value.

 ```typescript
 const useFormatterPlugin: UseRequestPlugin<